sortecoevo/sortee/content/join/index.md

 To **join SORTEE** or update your membership details, please go to: <https://www.joinit.org/o/sortee/>.

-Note that this fee covers an annual membership to SORTEE and **expires on the 31st December** at the end of each calendar year.
+Note that this fee covers an annual membership to SORTEE and expires one year from the date on which membership dues are paid.